 Not everyone celebrates ThanksVegan (yet).
-Try to relate to others where they're at.
+Try to meet people where they're at.
 We know that our loved ones are good people, so it can be uncomfortable to see them eating dishes that animals were abused for.
-Remember that most of us weren't born and raised yeaan.
-You've likely eaten animals at Thanksgiving, too, in the past, Were you heartless?
+Remember that most of us weren't born and raised vegan.
+You've likely eaten animals at Thanksgiving, too, in the past.
+Were you heartless?
 No. Listening to your heart caused you to go vegan.